impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

     tags: 'v*'
 ```

-[According to the docs](https://web.archive.org/web/20230629043911/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onpushbranchestagsbranches-ignoretags-ignore){:target="_blank" rel="noopener"}, the `tags` directive is used to run the workflow only when the commit has a tag which matches the specified pattern.
+[According to the docs](https://web.archive.org/web/20230629043911/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onpushbranchestagsbranches-ignoretags-ignore){:target="_blank" rel="noopener" }, the `tags` directive is used to run the workflow only when the commit has a tag which matches the specified pattern.
 In this case, we run the workflow whenever a commit has a tag which starts with the letter `v`.

 ### Defining the workflow's jobs